stat6863-s18/course-reflections-wiki/week-05-reflections/wtejada-stat6863.md

 [basic_recipe_for_combining_data_horizontally Week 5 SAS Recipe]
 * Question (wtejada-stat6863):It seems that DATA steps seem used quite a bit more often, but the textbook paints PROC SQL almost as a better alternative.
 Is this actually the case?

+[adv_recipe_for_combining_data_vertically Week 5 SAS Recipe]
+* Question (wtejada-stat6863): Why is it a good idea to label columns with the empty string using " " instead of giving them a name?

 ***